 - 3. A candidate for the Degree of Doctor of Medicine shall submit for the approval of the College a thesis on any branch of knowledge comprised in or related to the curriculum for the Degrees of Bachelor of Medicine and Bachelor of Surgery, and shall normally be required to present himself or herself for oral or other examination in the subject matter thereof.
 In undertaking such an examination the candidate must follow any requirements for the assessment as stated by the Graduate School.
 The thesis must be in English. - 4.
 The Examiners for the Degree shall be drawn from the Professors, Readers and Lecturers in the College together with such other internal and additional Examiners as the Court shall appoint. - 5.
 A thesis may be considered unacceptable if it does not conform to accepted national standards of clinical research, ethics or animal welfare.
 Where original research involves human subjects the candidate will be required to confirm that each study protocol was reviewed in advance and approved by an independent Ethics Review Committee and that appropriate informed consent was obtained.
-In the case of studies involving laboratory animals, the candidate is required to confirm that the animal care and welfare and the procedures performed are conducted under an appropriate Home Office Licence or other national regulations. - 6.
-Two copies of each thesis are required.
+In the case of studies involving laboratory animals, the candidate is required to confirm that the animal care and welfare and the procedures performed are conducted under an appropriate Home Office Licence or other national regulations. - Two copies of each thesis are required.
 These may be soft-bound but otherwise should generally conform to the British Standard Institution's Recommendations for the presentation of theses (BS4821:1990) which is available for consultation in the University Library or from the College Graduate School, with whom theses should be lodged. - 7.
 A thesis may be a dissertation written for the purpose, but the results of original observations already published in medical or scientific journals or in the transactions of learned societies or otherwise may be submitted in place of such a dissertation.
 Such published papers submitted in lieu of a dissertation must be related and accompanied by a statement, preferably in the form of an essay, showing the relationship between the various studies and placing the whole work critically into perspective with the general state of knowledge in the field of investigation to which the candidate's researches are related. - 8.
 A thesis will not be approved unless it gives evidence of original observation and makes a significant new contribution to knowledge.
 It should include accurate references to the literature of its subject. - 9.
 A declaration signed by the candidate that the work has been done and written up by himself or herself must be submitted with the thesis.
 Where material based on work undertaken in collaboration with others is included in the thesis or reprints, a separate statement clearly defining the extent of his or her personal contribution must also be submitted by the candidate.
 If any of the material contained in the thesis has been completed sometime before the date of submission, the candidate in his or her own interests should provide evidence of the originality of such work, for example, published papers.
-If any part of the subject matter of the thesis has been included in a thesis submitted or already approved for a Degree or Diploma in this or another University, the candidate must make a declaration to this effect and must lodge with his or her thesis a copy of such previously approved thesis and a full statement of the extent of any overlap.
+If any part of the subject matter of the thesis has been included in a thesis submitted or already approved for a Degree or Diploma in this or another University, the candidate must make a declaration to this effect and must lodge with his or her thesis a copy of such previously approved thesis and a full statement of the extent of any overlap. - 10.
+An adequate and informative summary of not more than 1000 words should be bound in each copy of the thesis.
+One further unbound copy of the summary is also required.